npxhuy/microbiome/Rachel_FeedbackandInstructions.md

 2. Create a set of **test** data by subsampling the fastq files from one sample (your choice).
   - I recommend doing this in its own directory so you have all of your test reads separate.
-  - Most of the samples have three read pairs (six total fastq files), and you should subsampe all of them.
+  - Many of the samples have three read pairs (six total fastq files).
+For the sample you choose, you should subsampe all of the read pairs.
 We want to be able to test how the results combine at the end of the pipeline.
   - This is a good tool for subsampling: https://github.com/lh3/seqtk, `subsample`

 3. For your **test** data, write a script (or several scripts) to run fastqc and and trim the reads.

 4. Set up a script to run Kraken2 on your trimmed **test** fastq files.
-  - This time, rather than creating your own wolbachia database, use the PlusPF prebuilt database: `$KRAKEN2_DB_PREBUILT/k2_pluspf_20221209` or `/sw/data/Kraken2_data/prebuilt/k2_pluspf_20221209/`
+  - This time, rather than using your own wolbachia database, use the PlusPF prebuilt database: `$KRAKEN2_DB_PREBUILT/k2_pluspf_20221209` or `/sw/data/Kraken2_data/prebuilt/k2_pluspf_20221209/`
     - Learn more from `module spider Kraken2` and let me know if you have questions! this has been frustrating to get working in the past!

 ## Background next steps